Magento ERP Integration Done Right

 The Takeaway: Find a partner and integrate first (not last)

-Unless you have expertise in the ERP system yourself, it’s best to find a trusted advisor who does.
+Unless you have expertise in the ERP system yourself, it’s best to find a partner who can manage all aspects of your Magento web channel.
 You need someone who understands how complex ERP business rules will interact with the Magento user experience.

-If you’re dealing with major SAP ERP versions (ECC, All-In-One, R/3, ECC on HANA, or S/4), that trusted advisor is Corevist.
-You won’t find a team with more dedication or expertise–we have 300k+ hours of experience in SAP-integrated ecommerce.
-If you have a Magento manufacturing project on the table, and you’re dealing with SAP, get in touch with us today.
+If you’re dealing with major SAP ERP versions (ECC, All-In-One, R/3, ECC on HANA, or S/4), that partner is Corevist.
+You won’t find a team with more dedication or expertise–we have 300k+ hours of experience building and managing Magento solutions with real-time SAP integration.